AventusDAO/avn-bridge/README.md

 # Interaction via Etherscan

 The deployment will automatically publish and verify the contracts.\
+\
-The following manual steps are then required to interact with the AVN contract on etherscan:
+The following manual steps are then required to interact with the AVN contract on Etherscan:
 - Visit the Etherscan page for the ERC1967Proxy address from the deployment
 - Under More Options select "Is this a proxy?"
 - Click Verify and Save